Epilepsy Diagnostic Workup

 What Do You Need to Know?

-- EEG is the single most important ancillary test — routine EEG detects IEDs in ~50% on first study; yield increases with sleep deprivation (+20–30%) and repeat studies
+- EEG is the single most important ancillary test — routine EEG detects IEDs in ~25–35% on first study; cumulative yield approaches 80–90% in many series with 3–4 repeated studies including sleep (figures vary by population and whether sleep is included)

 - First seizure labs: glucose, BMP (Na, Ca, Mg), CBC, tox screen — identify provoked causes before committing to ASM therapy